ailich/MultiscaleDTM/README.md

 Figure adapted from Jenness (2004)

-- `AdjSD`- This new proposed roughness metric modifies the standard deviation of elevation/bathymetry to account for slope.
+- `AdjSD`- This roughness metric modifies the standard deviation of elevation/bathymetry to account for slope (Ilich et al., 2023).
 It does this by first fitting a plane to the data in the focal window using ordinary least squares, and then extracting the residuals, and then calculating the standard deviation of the residuals within the focal window.

 <img src="man/figures/adj_sd.png" width="80%">